Help updated October 1st, 2023

 Because of this design, our frets have an extremely long life.
 We’ve had customers with our guitars in excess of 30 years with original frets with no issues in playability or sound, so they actually last much longer.
 Now if you’re having a buzzing strings this is caused by dryness and is addressed on our humidity page at https://zagerguitar.com/humidity-and-your-guitar/

-Mr. Zager uses a sponge sanding block to remove tarnish from the frets.
-You can get them at any Walmart in the hardware section.
+Mr. Zager uses a simple sponge sanding block to smooth rough frets or remove tarnish from the frets.
+You can get them at any Walmart in the hardware section for about $3.
 It’s basically a sponge with fine-grit sandpaper on the outside.
-If you run it up and down the fretboard lightly it will not damage the fretboard, but it will remove any tarnish.
+Simply remove your strings and run it up and down the fretboard lightly.
+You can also run it down the edge of the fretboard which will take away any sharpness.
+This will not damage your fretboard in any way.
+When complete spray some guitar polish on the fretboard and it will look brand new.

 Cracks